KraftLauncher/kraft-launcher/README.md

 * ⚡ **Quick Play**: Automatically join a Minecraft server, world, or realm on launch.

 > [!IMPORTANT]
-> Currently, the project doesn't implement most of these features yet, they were added early in `README` as they are planned in [#1](https://github.com/KraftLauncher/kraft-launcher/issues/1), once they are available, this note will be removed.
+> Currently, the project doesn't implement most of these features yet, they were added early in `README` as they are planned in [#1 Kraft Launcher progress](https://github.com/KraftLauncher/kraft-launcher/issues/1), once they are available, this note will be removed.

 ## 🛠️ Build from Source